Practice NoticeThis website uses session cookies for administration login.

 NHS Digital is a national body which has legal responsibilities to collect information about health and social care services.
 It collects information from across the NHS in England and provides reports on how the NHS is performing.
 These reports help to plan and improve services to patients.
 This practice must comply with the law and will send data to NHS Digital for example, when it is told to do so by the Secretary of State for Health or NHS England under the Health and Social Care Act 2012.
 More information about NHS Digital and how it uses information can be found at: https://digital.nhs.uk/

 NHS Digital sometimes shares names and addresses of patients suspected of committing immigration offences with the Home Office.
-We are required by law to provide you with the following information about how we handle your information.
+We are required by law to provide you with details about how we handle your information.

 Data Protection Officer contact details